danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

    ![Image0009](Media/image0009.png)

-   follow with the installation.
-During server configuration set a strong password for the *root* user and create a new user *admin* with the *DB ADmin* role
+   Complete the installation steps (use default values if not instructed otherwise in this manual).
+During server configuration set a strong password for the *root* user and create a new user *admin* with the *DB Admin* role

    ![Image0010](Media/image0010.png)